How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Conclusion

 \section{Conclusion}

-This paper evaluates 8 NPM detection tools with 13 variants on a unified dataset of 6,420 malicious and 7,288 benign packages.
-GuardDog achieves the best balance at 93.32\% F1, and strategic combinations reach up to 96.08\% accuracy.
+This paper evaluates 11 NPM detection tools with 16 variants on a unified dataset of 6,420 malicious and 7,288 benign packages.
+IntelGuard achieves the best F1 at 95.98\%, GuardDog the best balance among conventional tools at 93.32\%, and strategic combinations reach up to 97.21\% accuracy.
 ML-based tools degrade severely because malware converged toward benign code as obfuscation became unnecessary in an unscanned ecosystem, not because attacks grew more sophisticated.
-Source-code inspection reveals that precision-recall trade-offs, temporal fragility, and combination effectiveness all stem from a single root cause: the ambiguity between code capability and malicious intent.
-Tools anchored to attack objectives are stable; tools anchored to attack implementations are fragile.
-Future detection should be designed around what malware must do, not how it currently does it.
+Source-code inspection traces precision-recall trade-offs, temporal fragility, and combination effectiveness to one root cause, the ambiguity between code capability and malicious intent.
+Tools anchored to attack objectives stay stable while tools anchored to attack implementations do not, so detection should be designed around what malware must do.